 The Rules of Civil Procedure

 While the Rules of Civil Procedure and the Rules of Evidence are similar nationwide, there are nuances, (some differences), in every jurisdiction, including Federal Court versus State Court.
 Rules can also be amended.
 So check the dates to make sure you are reviewing the latest version in the jurisdiction where the case you are following is being heard.

-To learn the differences between state and federal here’s a short book for students about the Michigan Court System.
-It includes a breakdown of state and federal courts too.
+To learn the differences between state and federal, the Virginia Wesleyan University provides an excellent breakdown to help you understand the differences.
 This breakdown is similar in other states, but there may be slight differences so make sure you are looking in the right place, at the right court, in the right state or district.

 If there’s a specific case you want to learn more about; or you’re a pro se (self-represented) party; and/or you want to save on legal fees and do some heavy lifting yourself, court websites have a ton of information you can use.